PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 From 3.3.1 and up, PowerDNS support secure DNSSEC transfers as described in [draft-koch-dnsop-dnssec-operator-change](https://datatracker.ietf.org/doc/draft-koch-dnsop-dnssec-operator-change/).
 If the [`direct-dnskey`](settings.md#direct-dnskey) option is enabled the foreign DNSKEY records stored in the database are added to the keyset and signed with the KSK.
 Without the direct-dnskey option DNSKEY records in the database are silently ignored.

 # Security
-During typical PowerDNSSEC operation, the private part of the signing keys are 'online', which can be compared to operating an HTTPS server, where the certificate is available on the webserver for cryptographic purposes.
+During typical PowerDNS operation, the private part of the signing keys are 'online', which can be compared to operating an HTTPS server, where the certificate is available on the webserver for cryptographic purposes.

 In some settings, having such (private) keying material available online is considered undesirable.
 In this case, consider running in pre-signed mode.